 Sometimes iTunes gets stuck while preparing your iPhone for restore.
 If this stays stuck for too long, you will probably want to do something about it.
 This guide lists some of the possible reasons for this error and then offers some methods to fix the issue.

-People restore their iPhone with iTunes for various reasons.
+iTunes can be used to back up & restore iPhone/iPad data, update iOS software and restore iPhone/iPad to factory settings.
 Restoring basically installs a fresh version of the firmware on your iOS device.
-While performing this procedure, you might sometimes find that iTunes is stuck on preparing the iPhone for restore.
-If this happens, the progress bar will not move.
+Usually, if iPhone restore is working, the preparation progress won’t take so long to move next.
+While you might find that iTunes is stuck on preparing the iPhone for restoration and the progress bar will not move.

 This is the process of downloading the firmware for your iPhone from Apple servers and saving it to your computer.
 If your Internet is fast, this should not take too long.